ng-consult/ng1-server/README.md

     var $window = $windowProvider.$get();

-    // It will be executed when rendered on the server side if ($window.onServer && $window.onServer === true) {
+    // It will be executed when rendered on the server side and give access to the current cache state to the server if ($window.onServer && $window.onServer === true) {
         $window.$cacheFactoryProvider = $cacheFactoryProvider;
     }

-    // if the client detects that a cache object is present, it will preload it.

-    if (typeof $window.onServer === 'undefined' &&  typeof $window.$angularServerCache !== 'undefined' ) {
+    // if the client detects that a cache object is present, it will preload it. if (typeof $window.onServer === 'undefined' &&  typeof $window.$angularServerCache !== 'undefined' ) {
-        console.log('SHOULD LOAD CACHE !');

         $cacheFactoryProvider.importAll($window.$angularServerCache);

+        //This is optional if you desire not to cache requests after te initial page load.
         $window.addEventListener('StackQueueEmpty', function() {
-            console.log('clearing cache now')
+            console.log('clearing cache now');;
             $cacheFactoryProvider.remove('$http');
             $httpProvider.defaults.cache = true;
         });